-1. To receive the Company's annual accounts and directors' and auditors' reports for the year ended 27th April, 2013.

-- 2. To approve the directors' remuneration report for the year ended 27th April, 2013. - 3.
-To declare a final dividend. - 4.
+- 1. To receive the Company's annual accounts and directors' and auditors' reports for the 53 weeks ended 3rd May, 2014. - 2.
+To approve the directors' remuneration report for the 53 weeks ended 3rd May, 2014. - 3.
+To declare a final dividend for the 53 weeks ended 3rd May, 2014 of 6.5p per ordinary share of 10p each in the capital of the Company, to be paid on 18th July, 2014 to shareholders whose names appear on the register as at close of business on 27th June, 2014. - 4.
 To re-elect as a director of the Company, Michael O'Connell, a director retiring by rotation.
-Michael O'Connell is aged 63 years old and joined the Company in 1980, becoming a director in 1985. - 5.
-To reappoint as a non-executive director of the Company Roger Lane-Smith.
-Appointed as a director on 21st January, 1983, he is a non-executive director of W H Ireland Group plc, Dolphin Capital Investors Ltd, Timpson Group plc, Avia Health Informatics plc and a number of other private companies.
-He is also a Senior Consultant at DLA Piper UK LLP. - 6.
-To reappoint as a non-executive director of the Company David Pyle.
-Appointed as an executive director in 1980, David joined the Company in 1968, stepping down as company secretary and executive director on 27th April, 2013. - 7.
-To reappoint Ernst & Young LLP as auditors of the Company and to authorise the directors to determine their remuneration.
+Michael O'Connell is aged 64 years old and joined the Company in 1980, becoming a director in 1985. - 5.
+To elect as a director of the Company, Nicholas Bell, who has been appointed to the Board since the last Annual General Meeting.
+Nicholas is aged 39 years old and joined the Company in 1999, becoming a director on 22nd July, 2013. - 6.
+To reappoint as a non-executive director of the Company, Roger Lane-Smith who was appointed as a director on 21st January, 1983.
+He is a non-executive director of W H Ireland Group plc, Dolphin Capital Investors, Timpson Group plc, Lomond Capital Partners and a number of other private companies.
+He is also a Senior Consultant at DLA Piper UK LLP. - 7.
+To reappoint as a non-executive director of the Company David Pyle, who was appointed as an executive director in 1980, David joined the Company in 1968 and stepped down as company secretary and executive director on 27th April, 2013. - 8.
+To elect as a director of the Company, David Hansell, who has been appointed to the Board since the last Annual General Meeting.
+David is aged 68 years old and joined the Company in 1962, becoming a director on 3rd June, 2014. - 9.
+To reappoint Ernst & Young LLP as auditors of the Company. - 10.
+To authorise the directors to determine the remuneration of the auditors.